BeckyHeath/multi-channel-rpi-eco-monitoring/README.md

 # multi-channel-rpi-eco-monitoring

-Code adapted from Sarab Sethi's work on Autonomous Ecosystem Monitoring.
-More information on that project and full details at: https://github.com/sarabsethi/rpi-eco-monitoring.
-The primary differences between Sethi's work and this repo are the installation of a seeed multi-channel soundcard, additional steps added to the postprocess thread, a timeout on the recording function, and of course the inclusion of multi-channel recording.
-The seeed soundcard requires and older version of raspbian to run and inferferes with default recording devices so this protocol cannot be used without the seeed microphone "HATs".
-Further the changes made in this repo require the updating of python to python3 so these scripts will not be compatible with the single microphone device setup instructions.
+Code adapted from Becky Heath's work on multi channel acoustic recording - see: https://github.com/BeckyHeath/multi-channel-rpi-eco-monitoring
+Changes here have been made for remote deployment in areas where solar charging is not feasible, and so batteries must be regularly swapped in and out.
+Similarly, SD cards will need swapping in and out, as these areas will have very limited internet access (no possibility of remote uploading of data).
+Key changes:
+  1. Added code to safely power down device, once button (on top of 6-mic Respeaker array) is pressed - instead of cutting power to the device
+  2. Added code to check for remaining storage space on SD card, before recording - trying to record past limit causes corruption
+  3. Added code to shut down the device X hours after booting up - dependant on the battery life
+  4. Removed code that attempts to connect to internet / upload to FTP server.

 ## Setup

 Pre setup image:

 If using the image, clone the image to and SD card then skip ahead to the "RPI Configuration" steps below to customise your ecosystem monitoring protocol and finish install.
+This image can be found here: XXX.
 If you'd like to set the Raspberry Pi up manually follow the manual setup below and *then* the Configuration procedure.

 ### Manual Setup

 If you would rather start using a stock Raspbian image, there's an extra couple of steps before you start the setup process.
-The seeed soundcard only works on older versions of Raspbian Buster.
-We've found [this version](https://downloads.raspberrypi.org/raspbian_full/images/raspbian_full-2020-02-14/) to work fine.
-(Rasbian Buster, last modified: 13th Feb 2020).
+The seeed soundcard only works on older versions of Raspbian Buster...

+### Setup overview

+• Installing a clean version - with this version of Raspbian: https://downloads.raspberrypi.org/raspbian_full/images/raspbian_full-2020-02-14/

+▪ Use 'Disk Utility' Program on Mac - erase the SD cards content ▪ Download the Zip file of Raspbian - https://downloads.raspberrypi.org/raspbian_full/images/raspbian_full-2020-02-14/ ▪ Use Balana Etcher to flash the .img file to the SD card ▪ USE DEFAULT SETTINGS when booting the Pi (don't change password) ▪ First, update the pi headers - in a terminal: sudo apt-get install raspberrypi-kernel-headers
+•   Sudo reboot (to ensure the headers are updated properly) ▪ **When booting up the Pi, enter the command:
+  • sudo apt-mark hold raspberrypi-kernel-headers raspberrypi-kernel
+  • sudo apt-mark showhold  **(To check it worked)
+    • --> These will prevent the kernel from updating, which may break the Seeed Card firmware ○ (As seen in Downgrading Pi Kernel: https://github.com/HinTak/RaspberryPi-Dev/blob/master/Downgrading-Pi-Kernel.md)
+• Follow remaining instructions below (install Seeed Voicecard & clone this github repo)
+  • No need to update python (3.7 is already installed)
+  • When running 'python setup.py'
+    ○ Accept all defaults
+    ○ For FTP server, just write 'test' for everything

 #### Pi OS setup: